zanachka/curl-impersonate-lexiforest/docs/02_install.md

 ## Installation
-There are two versions of `curl-impersonate` for technical reasons.
-The **chrome** version is used to impersonate Chrome, Edge and Safari.
+Unlike the original repo, there is only one versions of `curl-impersonate` here, which covers all of Chrome, Edge, Firefox and Safari.

 ### Pre-compiled binaries
 Pre-compiled binaries for Windows, Linux and macOS are available at the [GitHub releases](https://github.com/lexiforest/curl-impersonate/releases) page.
-Before you use them you may need to install zstd and CA certificates:
+Before you use them all you need is CA certificates:

-* Ubuntu - `sudo apt install ca-certificates zstd libzstd-dev`
+* Ubuntu - `sudo apt install ca-certificates`
-* Red Hat/Fedora/CentOS - `yum install ca-certificates zstd libzstd-devel`
+* Red Hat/Fedora/CentOS - `yum install ca-certificates`
-* Archlinux - `pacman -S ca-certificates zstd`
+* Archlinux - `pacman -S ca-certificates`
-* macOS - `brew install ca-certificates zstd`
+* macOS - `brew install ca-certificates`

 The pre-compiled binaries contain `libcurl-impersonate` and a statically compiled `curl-impersonate` for ease of use.